Record Release Policy

 If you choose not to authorize Washington College to release your directory information to third-party persons or organizations, click the check box and then click [SUBMIT].
 This will change your privacy setting.

-If at any time during your Washington College career you wish to change your privacy settings, you may do so by contacting the Registrar’s Office in writing and specifying the changes you would like to make.
+If at any time during your Washington College career you wish to change the privacy settings you selected on WebAdvisor (the FERPA and Directory Release forms), you may do so by contacting the Registrar’s Office in writing and specifying the changes you would like to make.
 Once your preferences are set on WebAdvisor using the steps above, these settings cannot be changed online.
 Please contact the Registrar’s Office in writing (providing a physical, pen-to-paper signature) to make any change to these settings.

 This section explains some of the terms used on this page in relationship to FERPA and Washington College’s own privacy policies.